SethMoffat/NexusJs/README.md

 --------------------

 DESCRIPTION:
 NexusJs is a social network for developers.
-What sets NexusJs apart from websites like stack overflow is that it's sole focus is on web developement.
-It is a place where developers can make an account and share code with other developers on forums.
-Each account will be customizable.
+This is a tool web developers can use to get help with their code.
 -----------------------
 MVP:
 1. Users can create an account
 2. Users can login to account
-3. User can post code to a forum
+3. User can chat with other users
-4. user can post comments on other posts
+4. user can post pictures and screenshots in the chat
 5. Each user's profile is customizable
 -------------------------------------
 Database: